PhalanxHead/home-site-hugo/content/posts/flashfiler-data-necromancy/pt4/index.md

     <figcaption>Having a Contact site with real people's names?
 This seems truly foreign now</figcaption>
 </figure>

-What truly got me here was the telegram chat.
+What got me intrigued here was the telegram chat.
 I don't even have telegram, but if it helps, why not!

-I joined, and asked about being able to join the newsgroup to actually download the file, but no-one really seemed able to keen to upload the file or fix the email client bug.
+I joined, and asked about being able to join the newsgroup to actually download the file, but no-one really seemed able to keen to upload the file to telegram, or fix the email client bug.
 They pointed me in the direction of the Open Sourced FlashFiler binaries I had already tried.
 In fairness to them, no-one claimed they'd support FlashFiler, and they were very nice so I couldn't really be annoyed.

-## Stop putting off the inevitable - Download NexusDB
+## Stop putting off the Inevitable - Download NexusDB Today!

 However, this gave me the idea to just... try NexusDB.
 I've seen a few mentions around to use some "nxImporter" program to make it all go.
-I didn't think I could find it but what's the harm?
+I didn't think I could find it (it's not in their 'bonus downloads' page) but what's the harm?
 I have nothing left to lose.

 Assuming that the "Trial Version" of NexusDB 4 would just not let me past the licensing window (has anything up to this point led me to believe licenses would work properly after 20 years?), I tried out one of the [daily builds](https://www.nexusdb.com/downloads/dailybuilds/) that I assumed might be okay.
 From memory, it was for NexusDB 3, and I really didn't have much luck.
 I eventually got it to run, but I also had to set up a custom user with the privilege to log in as a service or something like that.
 Initially I also tried to make it directly alias the FF2 files, which was silly.
-Obviously it didn't work.
+Obviously it didn't work, but any references to it unfairly assumed knowledge IMO.

 ## Why not try the version that's actually in support, dingbat?

-I eventually plucked up the courage to give it one more go, and downloaded the trial of [NexusDB V4](https://nexusdb.com/support/index.php?q=node/550).
+I eventually plucked up the courage to give it one more go, after licking the wounds of failure for another few days, and downloaded the trial of [NexusDB V4](https://nexusdb.com/support/index.php?q=node/550).
 It definitely asks me for an email address, and actually does send me an email, which I discover in my junk folder a little while after, but no matter.
+It's a surprise to be sure, but a welcome one!

 I root around in the provided files, hoping to find this mysterious `NxImporter` program, but no luck.
 Let's just install it anyway, and see what happens.